Joshv1450/joshv1450/README.md

 <h1>Hi, I'm Josh! </h1>

-👋 Hey there!
-I'm Joshua, a tech enthusiast navigating the world of Information Technology and Systems.
+👋 A tech enthusiast navigating the world of Information Technology and Systems.
 Currently rocking the tech support scene at an SAAS company while pursuing my degree.

 💻 Profession & Studies: